opentk/ObjectTK/README.md

 ======

 DerpGL is a thin abstraction layer on top of OpenTK to provide OpenGL features in an object-oriented and mostly type-safe manner with modern C#-style.
-It is fully aimed at modern OpenGL and does not do a single deprecated OpenGL API-call.
+It is fully aimed at modern OpenGL and compatible to the OpenGL4 core profile.

 Currently there are types for the following OpenGL features:
 * Programs and Shaders (Vertex, Geometry, Fragment, Compute)